A state-by-state breakdown of US coronavirus cases

 Washington state: 18

-Six people have died in Washington state -- four of whom were inside a long-term nursing facility in a suburb of Seattle.
+Six people have died in Washington state -- four of whom were in a long-term nursing facility in a suburb of Seattle.

 The patients were residents of the Life Care Center facility, King County health officer Jeffrey Duchin said Monday.
 Four more cases were linked to the facility.